pytorch/pytorch/README.md

 PyTorch provides Tensors that can live either on the CPU or the GPU and accelerates the computation by a huge amount.

-We provide a wide variety of tensor routines to accelerate and fit your scientific computation needs such as slicing, indexing, math operations, linear algebra, reductions.
+We provide a wide variety of tensor routines which are fast enough to accelerate and fit your scientific computation needs such as slicing, indexing, math operations, linear algebra and reductions as well.
-And they are fast!

 ### Dynamic Neural Networks: Tape-Based Autograd